Caring for your pets in winter and cold weather

 How to keep your dogs and cats safe in the cold

-Dogs and cats require similar care in cold weather.
-Take the following steps to protect your dogs and cats in cold weather:
+Dogs and cats need similar care in cold weather.
+Take the following steps to keep them safe and warm:

 Check your pet’s paws